CVE-2026-40324: CWE-674: Uncontrolled Recursion in ChilliCream graphql-platform

 Technical Summary

-Hot Chocolate's Utf8GraphQLParser in affected versions has no recursion depth limit, enabling an attacker to craft deeply nested GraphQL queries that trigger a StackOverflowException in .NET, causing immediate termination of the worker process.
-This denial-of-service occurs before validation rules run, bypassing protections like MaxExecutionDepth and complexity analyzers.
+Hot Chocolate's Utf8GraphQLParser in affected versions has no recursion depth limit, enabling crafted GraphQL documents with deeply nested selection sets or values to trigger a StackOverflowException.
+Because .NET does not allow catching StackOverflowException, the entire worker process terminates immediately, dropping all active HTTP requests, background tasks, and WebSocket subscriptions.
+This occurs before any validation or complexity checks, so existing GraphQL validation rules cannot prevent the crash.
 The vulnerability affects versions prior to 12.22.7, 13.9.16, 14.3.1, and 15.1.14.
-The patch adds a MaxAllowedRecursionDepth option to ParserOptions, enforcing recursion limits and replacing the uncatchable StackOverflowException with a catchable SyntaxException.
-No application-level workaround exists; only upgrading to patched versions mitigates the issue.
-Limiting HTTP request body size at the proxy can reduce but not eliminate risk.
+The patch adds a MaxAllowedRecursionDepth option to ParserOptions, enforcing recursion limits and throwing catchable SyntaxExceptions instead of crashing.
+There is no application-level workaround; only upgrading to patched versions fully mitigates the issue.
+Limiting HTTP request body size at proxies can reduce but not eliminate risk due to the small size and compressibility of crashing payloads.

 Potential Impact

-Exploitation causes a StackOverflowException that immediately terminates the worker process running the GraphQL server, resulting in denial of service.
-All ongoing HTTP requests, background hosted services, and WebSocket subscriptions on the affected worker are dropped.
-The orchestrator must restart the process, causing service disruption.
-There is no impact on confidentiality or data integrity.
-The vulnerability does not allow code execution or data leakage but causes availability loss.
+Exploitation causes a StackOverflowException that immediately terminates the .NET worker process running the GraphQL server.
+This results in denial of service by dropping all in-flight HTTP requests, background hosted service tasks, and open WebSocket subscriptions on that process.
+The process must be restarted by the orchestrator, causing service disruption.
+There is no impact on confidentiality or data integrity reported.
+The vulnerability cannot be mitigated by GraphQL validation rules because the crash occurs before validation.
+The CVSS score is 9.1 (critical) reflecting high impact on availability.

 Mitigation Recommendations

-A fix is available in Hot Chocolate versions 12.22.7, 13.9.16, 14.3.1, and 15.1.14 that introduces a recursion depth limit to prevent stack overflow crashes.
+A fix is available in Hot Chocolate versions 12.22.7, 13.9.16, 14.3.1, and 15.1.14 that adds a recursion depth limit to the parser and prevents stack overflow crashes.
 Operators should upgrade to these patched versions to fully mitigate the vulnerability.
 There is no application-level workaround because StackOverflowException cannot be caught in .NET.
-Operators can reduce risk by limiting HTTP request body size at the reverse proxy or load balancer, but this is not sufficient to prevent all crashes due to the small size of triggering payloads.
-Patch status is not explicitly stated in the vendor advisory, but the presence of fixed versions indicates an official fix is available.
+Operators can reduce risk by limiting HTTP request body size at reverse proxies or load balancers, but this is not sufficient to prevent crashes due to the small size and compressibility of malicious payloads.
+Patch status is not explicitly stated in the vendor advisory content provided, but the version numbers indicate official fixes are released.

 CVE-2026-40324: CWE-674: Uncontrolled Recursion in ChilliCream graphql-platform